gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/motor-glossary.rst

          :width: 200

    UltraHex
       UltraHex is 1/2" aluminum hex :term:`shafting <Shaft>` sold by REV Robotics.
 There is an inner 5 mm hex :term:`bore <Bore>` in the middle, which allows compatibility with REV's 5 mm hex shaft motion system.
 The 5mm hex bore also allows for a 1/4-20 or M6 screw to be tapped into it.
-1/2" hex is also compatible with many FRC vendors.
+1/2" hex is also compatible with many FRC\ |reg| vendors.

       .. image:: images/glossary/ultrahex.png
          :alt: A piece of ultrahex shaft